‘The Bachelorette’ looks for love on Bourbon Street

-Staying at The Royal Sonesta New Orleans, the cast of the show was in town shooting for the new season.
+The cast of the show was here shooting for the new season.

 In the meantime, take a look at why The Royal Sonesta New Orleans is a star in the French Quarter.